Rouvy Virtues - Advanced Pedal Metrics

 If we look back to basic physics, we will remember that Power has both a force component and a speed component.
 Each of the PowerTap P1 pedals has four pairs of strain gauges that are measuring the force applied to the pedal body.
 This is done in both the vertical and horizontal plane.
 These forces, along with the rotational speed (angular velocity) are measured 40 times per pedal stroke on both the right and left sides.

 Within Advanced Pedal Metrics we are displaying two different views.
 The first view represents the tangential and radial power.

 Tangential power - represented by color.
 There are two colors displayed.
 Red, which represents positive force and blue, which represents drag (fighting the opposing leg).
-The richness or depth the colors represents the intensity.
+The richness or depth of the colors represents the intensity.